 Privacy.
 In litigation, you have a lot of pleadings filed that are public records and hearings that are held in open courts.
 Using the Collaborative Law process, you would have a series of short, private meetings away from the Courthouse.
 The work is conducted quietly and privately.
 When the agreement is finalized, there is a prove-up at the Courthouse, but it is a minimal, routine appearance.
 Discussions are held in private and documents are kept private.

 Control over the outcome.
 Instead of having a Judge make interim and final decisions, the parties make their own decisions all along.

-- Civilized approach.
-Collaborative trades in the experiences of trials, testimony, depositions and formal discovery for short meetings that follow an agenda and focus on the important issues important to each party.
+Civilized approach.
+Collaborative trades in the experiences of trials, testimony, depositions and formal discovery for short meetings that follow an agenda and focus on the issues important to each party.
 We do not participation in the typical “beat down” of many litigated cases.
 The parties are on their best behavior and the neutral therapist ensures that they behave and function well in the process.
 It is a much less stressful process.

-- Improve communications.
+Improved communications.
 One of the side benefits of the process is that the parties usually learn better listening and communication skills with the help of the therapist.

-- Creative solutions.
+Creative solutions.
 In Collaborative cases, we are open to any proposals.
 We do not automatically default to the guidelines for child support or possession schedules, for example.
 We are free to invent new approaches as long as they help the parties meet their needs.

-- Protect assets.
+Assets protected.
 We have great flexibility to deal with assets and take actions to help the parties meet their needs.
 Our negotiations are interest-based, rather than positional.
 That means that we always focus on the underlying interests or needs of each party, instead of starting with extreme arbitrary positions so we can end up with an arbitrary result in the middle.
 The middle may not be a good solution.

-If you these advantages of Collaborative Law appeal to you, call us at 817-338-4633.
+If these advantages of Collaborative Divorce appeal to you, call us.
 We can help you decide if your case would be appropriate for the process.